Kimba the White Lion: Other media

 The music video for the song "A Boy" by Leo Ieiri, which has an animated part made by Tezuka Productions, features an anime version of the singer (based on Kimba and modeled after the singer) which meets other characters from the Kimba the White Lion series.

 Jungle Emperor (ジャングル大帝 Jungle Taitei) is a cancelled 1990 eight-bit platform action game that was in development by Taito for the Family Computer, based on the popular manga/anime of the same name (aka Kimba the White Lion) by Osamu Tezuka.
 Not much is known about this game, except that it was going to be released in November 1990, but it was cancelled for unknown reasons.
 There were also plans for the unreleased Nintendo 64.
 A Jungle Emperor/Kimba the White Lion N64 game titled Emperor of the Jungle was going to be made for the magnetic disk drive peripheral, but was also cancelled.
 The only known evidence of its existence is a short video clip from Nintendo Space World.
 It was going to be an action-adventure game with vast exploration, but no information regarding the plot of the game currently exists.
 The game had its first on-video appearance at the 1996 Tokyo Shoshinkai Show, after which the release date of Spring 1999 was announced.
 A few scenes from the game were shown shortly after.
 Later that year in an interview at E3 1998, Shigeru Miyamoto mentioned that the project is in a bit of trouble and may take longer to complete than originally expected, due to inexperience.
 Its cancellation was announced soon after.

 Jungle Emperor characters have cameos in the GBA game Astro Boy: Omega Factor, as well as a chapter from the Black Jack manga and Naoki Urasawa's Pluto.

 In the sixth episode of Season 2 of the Fox TV series Fringe, Earthling, Kimba had a cameo in one of the episodes.

 Music

 The series uses several themes.
 The 1966 Japanese version uses an opening theme and a closing theme.
 The opening is called "Jungle-Taitei" (ジャングル大帝, Janguru-Taitei).
 The end song is "Leo no Uta" (レオのうた, Reo no Uta).
-For the Japanese remake, the opening song is "Savanna o Koete" (サバンナを越えて, Sabanna wo Koete) sung by Ichiro Mizuki, and the ending is "Yūbae ni Nare" (夕映えになれ) sung by Tomoko Tokugai.
+For the Japanese remake, the opening song is "Savanna o Koete" (サバンナを越えて, Sabanna o Koete) sung by Ichiro Mizuki, and the ending is "Yūbae ni Nare" (夕映えになれ) sung by Tomoko Tokugai.

 The American theme was written by Bernie Baum, Bill Giant and Florence Kaye and sung by Bill Giant.
 The opening song for the sequel series is "Go Ahead Onward Leo!" written by Isao Tomita and sung by Mieko Hirota.
 The US-English theme song known as "Leo the Lion" was written by Mark Boccaccio and Susan Brunet of Miami, Florida's SONIC-Sound International Corporation in 1984.
 Jungle Emperor Symphonic Poem (by Isao Tomita) was released on LP in 1966.